Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Introduction

 \section{Introduction}

 Despite the significant attention devoted to resolving the nature of hydrogen reionization, the final major phase transition on cosmological scales ended more than one Gyr later (at $z\sim 3$) when helium was stripped of its second electron.
-This process, termed \ion{He}{2} reionization, required a radiation field with $h\nu > 54.4$\,eV photons which was probably driven by high-$z$ quasars \citep[e.g.][]{miralda-escude00,mcquinn09a,haardt12,compostella13}.
+This process, termed \ion{He}{2} reionization, required a radiation field with $h\nu > 54.4$\,eV photons which was probably driven by high-$z$ quasars \citep[e.g.][]{miralda-escude00,mcquinn09a,haardt12,compostella13,compostella14}.
 This follows empirically from the observation that the emissivity of $z\sim 3$ quasars is sufficient to reionize \ion{He}{2} \citep[e.g.][]{furlanetto08,faucher09,haardt12}.

 The reionization of \ion{He}{2} has several important cosmological consequences.
-The photoionization of \ion{He}{2} deposits kinetic energy into the intergalactic medium (IGM), heating the gas that gives rise to the \ion{H}{1} Ly$\alpha$ forest \citep[e.g.][]{hui97,furlanetto08b,bolton09,mcquinn09a,becker11,compostella13}.
-The temperature changes in the IGM -- with time and overdensity -- depend on the duration of \ion{He}{2} reionization, the distribution of sources, and their spectral energy distributions \citep{tittley07,bolton09,mcquinn09a,compostella13}.
-The gradual rise in the IGM temperature from $z=5$ to $z\simeq 2.8$ implies that \ion{He}{2} reionization was an extended process \citep{becker11} that may have started around the first luminous quasars at $z\simeq 6$ \citep{bolton12}.
+The photoionization of \ion{He}{2} deposits thermal energy into the intergalactic medium (IGM), heating the gas that gives rise to the \ion{H}{1} Ly$\alpha$ forest \citep[e.g.][]{hui97,furlanetto08b,bolton09,mcquinn09a,becker11,compostella13,compostella14,puchwein15}.
+The temperature changes in the IGM -- with time and overdensity -- depend on the duration of \ion{He}{2} reionization, the distribution of sources, and their spectral energy distributions \citep{tittley07,bolton09,mcquinn09a,compostella13,compostella14,puchwein15}.
+The gradual rise in the IGM temperature from $z=5$ to $z\simeq 2.8$ suggests that \ion{He}{2} reionization may have been an extended process \citep{becker11,boera14} that could have started around the first luminous quasars at $z\simeq 6$ \citep{bolton12,madau15}.